braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 ## Implementation Walkthrough

-Because we encourage minimal use of the ABKObjects, implementing Content Cards so you can still decoupling impressions, along with logging clicks, and dismissals may seem difficult.
+Though we encourage minimal use of the ABKObjects, implementing Content Cards while still decoupling impressions, logging clicks and dismissals is a must.
 Below we have outlined a possible way to go about your implementation.

 {% tabs %}
 {% tab Video %}